infinum/secrets_cli/README.md

 For `vault` itself:

-    VAULT_ADDR - this is an address to your vault server VAULT_CACERT - if you have a self issued certificate, point this environment variable to the location of the root CA file
+    VAULT_ADDR   - address to your vault server (can also be set through config) VAULT_CACERT - if you have a self issued certificate, point this environment variable to the location of the root CA file

 For `secrets_cli`: